dizollate/rsschool-cv/cv.md

 **link** - [VK](https://vk.com/djnwjsjbrje)

-I want to be a
+I want to be a programmist